 - 1. Every candidate for this degree must complete 45 credits, at least 36 of which must be completed at the University of Denver. - 2.
 A minimum of six 4000-level courses of at least three credits each are required for non-thesis track; four 4000-level courses of at least three credits each are required for thesis track. - 3.
 No courses at the 1000- or 2000-level are acceptable. - 4.
 An overall GPA of 3.0 is required for the degree. - 5.
-Any individual grade lower than C-renders the credit unacceptable. - 6.
-Students who have completed the required 45 credits and are still working on a thesis or project are eligible for Continuous Enrollment to maintain active student status at the University. - 7.
+Any individual grade lower than C- renders the credit unacceptable. - 6.
+Students who have completed the required 45 credits and are still working on a thesis or project are eligible for Continuous Enrollment to maintain active student status at the University.
+Students working on internships are not eligible for Continuous Enrollment. - 7.
 Master's degree candidates are expected to complete degree requirements no later than five years after beginning their programs.
-These programs are designed to be completed in about six quarters if two courses (eight credits) are taken each quarter.